Deluze/qpang-essence-emulator/README.md

+**This project is archived and thus unmaintained.
+The emulator contains some exploits that allows attackers to impersonate other players and execute GM-commands.
+Therefore, please only use this emulator for research & educational purposes!**

 # QPang Essence Emulator

 This is the first ever QPang server emulator that is built around the 2012/03/14 revision of the client (20120314), but should also support newer versions.